Computationally Efficient Neural Receivers via Axial Self-Attention

-\subsection{System Model}
+\section{System Model}

-We consider an uplink \gls{SIMO} \gls{OFDM} system.
-At the transmitter, an input bitstream is \gls{LDPC} encoded, mapped to symbols, and are arranged into a \gls{RG} spanning $N_\text{sym}$ \gls{OFDM} symbols and $N_\text{sc}$ subcarriers.
-The resources within this grid are indexed by the symbol index $n$ and the subcarrier index $k$. \Glspl{DMRS} are embedded at known time–frequency locations to facilitate channel estimation.
-After applying the \gls{IFFT} and inserting a cyclic prefix, the signal is transmitted over a 3GPP \gls{CDL} channel~\cite{3gpp2020channel}.
+Consider an uplink \gls{SIMO} \gls{OFDM} system.
+At the transmitter, an input bitstream is \gls{LDPC} encoded, mapped to symbols, and arranged into a \gls{RG} spanning $T$ \gls{OFDM} symbols and $F$ subcarriers.
+The resources within this grid are indexed by the symbol index $n$ and the subcarrier index $k$. \Glspl{DMRS} are transmitted at known time–frequency locations to facilitate channel estimation.
+After applying the \gls{IFFT}, the signal is transmitted over a 3GPP \gls{CDL} channel.

 At the receiver, after synchronization and cyclic prefix removal, the \gls{FFT} is applied to each \gls{OFDM} symbol.
 The received signal at symbol $n$ and subcarrier $k$ is given by